 "Less than a month."

-“Second,” he said, louder, “second, there are Initiates who are selected when they are twelve.
-There are even Masters who don’t like having younger Padawans, so they only select Initiates who are twelve.”
+"Second," he said, louder, "second, there are Initiates who are chosen when they're twelve.
+There are even Masters who don't like having younger Padawans, so they take those who are twelve."

 "They don't select Initiates who came to the Temple too late and who don't exactly have the highest midi-chlorian count ever."

-“So I’ve been reminded before, but even so, I think they would have done better to have left me on Naboo.”
+"So I've been reminded before.
+But even so, I think they would have done better to have left me on Naboo."

 Anakin shared his sleeping quarters with the other male agemates of his clan, who were all still in the refectory, which was the reason they went there instead of where she slept.
 Both of their happiest hours had been spent sitting together on his sleeping couch, working or just talking.